codingfire23/website/README.md

-# atmosphere.wtf
+# codingfire.online
-Atmosphere website source code
+shoutout to the atmosphere.wtf team for letting me skid their old site